Døds diving: History

-"Døds Diving" has roots as a distinctive style of diving at Frognerbadet ("the Frogner Baths") pool complex since the 1970s, where youths from the different districts of Oslo competed in performing the toughest stunts from the 10-meter.
-Døds is said to have been started in the summer of 1972 and was pioneered by Erling Bruno Hovden, then guitar player in Raga Rockers.
+"Døds Diving" has roots as a distinctive style of diving at Frognerbadet ("the Frogner Baths") pool complex since the 1980s, where youths from the different districts of Oslo competed in performing the toughest stunts from the 10-meter.
+Døds is said to have been started in the summer of 1982 and was pioneered by Erling Bruno Hovden, then guitar player in Raga Rockers.

 Each year since its launch in 2012, the Bruno Award is given to the best classic døds or to honour an extraordinary performance or achievement (winners below) to honour his memory.
 Since 2008, the Døds Diving World Championship (Norwegian: VM i Døds) has been held annually competition at Frognerbadet.
 In recent years the capacity has been filled with 6,000 spectators and tickets being sold out.
 The events have been broadcast nationally (TV2, TV2 Sport, Viasat) and internationally (ESPN).

+At the Døds World Championship 2024, Pacome Pegaz from Spain won the men's title and became the first ever non-Norwegian diver to win confirming the sports increasing international growth.

+The current world record in height is 48.7 meters and is held by German diver Flyingfloou.
+In the women's class, the record is at 31.1 meters and is held by Norwegian Asbjørg Nesje.

+The current world record in freestyle death diving is held by Swiss diver Lucien Charlon with a height of 41.7 meters.